 Because it is such a general blend, we wouldn’t actually recommend this one for beginners, which is a bummer.

 Beginners should aim for a more specialized blend to meet their precise needs with more room for error.

 Our Verdict On Kent Marine Saltwater Aquarium Salt Mix

-While it’s not the end-all of reef salt mixes, the Kent Marine Salt Mix is pretty darn good.
-It’s great for fish only tanks in particular and will increase growth and health of hard corals, too, if used properly.
+While it’s not the end-all of reef salt mixes, the Brightwell Aquatics Reef Salt Mix is pretty darn good.
+It’s great for nano reef tanks and broad needs (general) reef tanks with a lot of profiled needs.

 FAQs on Reef Salt

 Is there a difference between salt for soft and hard coral?

 There are some minor differences in the reef salt blends that work better for soft versus hard corals.
 However, this is a case by case situation that you need to look into for specific parameters for your species.

 How much reef salt should you use per gallon?